github/docs/content/copilot/building-copilot-extensions/copilot-extensions-glossary.md

 #### Skill

-A piece of code that retrieves context or executes an action in response to a user’s prompt (e.g., "findIssueByID(id: number)").
+A piece of code that retrieves context or executes an action in response to a user’s prompt (for example, "findIssueByID(id: number)").
+For a list of a skills, see "[Currently available skills](/copilot/using-github-copilot/asking-github-copilot-questions-in-your-ide#currently-available-skills)".

+#### Skillset

+A collection of skills in the form of an implementation in {% data variables.product.prodname_copilot_extensions %} that allows developers to connect external services or custom API endpoints to Copilot with minimal complexity.
+The {% data variables.product.prodname_copilot_extensibility_platform_short %} handles prompt crafting, function evaluation, and response generation.
+The developer handles only the API call.

 #### Tool/Function Calling